Keele University: Heraldry

 The heraldic grant of arms features the scythe of the Sneyd family, who owned the Keele park estate from 1540 to 1949, and includes the Sneyd family's motto "Thanke God for All".
 The shield features the colours red and yellow to represent the County of Staffordshire as well as the Staffordshire chevron.
 The Stafford knot for Stafford, the Fleur-de-Lys for Burton upon Trent and the Fret depict the historical association with the industry of Stoke-on-Trent.
 An open book joins Rodin's Le Penseur, which is represented amid a wreath of laurel vert.
 Variations on this have appeared in various corporate logos and shield but this remains the formal grant of arms in official documents.

-Corporate Logo
+Corporate logo

 Prior to 1986, the university shield was principally utilized on marketing (e.g. university prospectus) and communications material (corporate letterheads etc.).
-With the opening of the Science park, brand identity evolved with a new, modern corporate wordmarque featuring 'Congress' and 'Proteus' typefaces.
+With the opening of the Science park, brand identity evolved with a new, modern corporate word marque featuring 'Congress' and 'Proteus' typefaces.
 In 1995, the corporate logo changed again with an intertwined ribbon motif representing the overlapping of educational disciplines.
 In 2011, the university shield returned relying heavily on the armorial bearings but with a modern twist for the digital age.